mesaguy/ansible-prometheus/docs/bind_exporter_prometheus_community.md

     prometheus_bind_exporter_prometheus_community_extra_opts:
       - '-bind.stats-url string=http://localhost:8053/'

 The version of bind_exporter_prometheus_community to install.
-The default version can be found in the [bind_exporter_prometheus_community variables file](../vars/software/bind_exporter_prometheus_community.yml) and can be used to override the default version:
+The default version can be found in the [bind_exporter_prometheus_community variables file](../vars/software/bind_exporter_prometheus_community.yml) and the default version can be overridden using the following variable:

     prometheus_bind_exporter_prometheus_community_version: "1.0.0"